platformsh/platformsh-docs/docs/src/configuration/routes/_index.md

 ## Route limits

 - {{% reuse_le_limitations %}}
+- Non-default ports (other than `80` and `443`) aren't supported and can't be included in routes configuration.

-- As a general rule we recommend keeping the defined routes under 100.
+- As a general rule it is recommended to keep the defined routes under 100.

 The full list of generated route information is often much larger than what's literally specified in the `routes.yaml` file.
 By default all HTTPS routes will be duplicated to create also an HTTP to HTTPS redirect route.
 Also, the `{all}` placeholder will create two routes (one HTTP, one HTTPS) for each domain that is configured.

-If your `routes.yaml` file would result in too large of a route information value it will be rejected.

-Should you find your `routes.yaml` file rejected due to an excessive size, the best alternative is to move any redirect routes to the application rather than relying on the router, or collapsing them into a [regular expression-based redirect](/configuration/routes/redirects.md#partial-redirects) within a route definition.
+Should your `routes.yaml` file be rejected due to an excessive size, either:

-- Non-default ports (other than `80` and `443`) aren't supported and can't be included in routes configuration.
+- move any redirect routes to the application,
+- collapse the route definitions into a [regular expression-based redirect](/configuration/routes/redirects.md#partial-redirects).

 ## Routes examples